RahulKumar9988/chat_details/README.md

-# MuseYard Chat Analyzer
+## Chat Analyzer

-MuseYard Chat Analyzer is a web application that allows users to upload their WhatsApp chat exports in `.txt` format.
+ Chat Analyzer is a web application that allows users to upload their WhatsApp chat exports in `.txt` format.
 The app processes the uploaded file to extract meaningful insights, identify patterns, and provide a visual representation of the data.

 ---